 I used Kittenfish through the crease but then used a lot of Fan Fiction layered over the crease too, only leaving it towards the inner corner.
 Fan Fiction was placed though the central to outer corner layering and mixing with Sleeper towards the outer corner.
 I then used Pretty Cruel from the centre lid towards the outer corner blending the berry metallic into the berry matte shade in the outer crease.
 I then used Mr Sandman on inner corner through to the centre corner mixing together with Pretty Cruel.

-I can already see this palette is becoming a firm favourite through summer.
+I can already see the Colourpop It’s My Pleasure palette is becoming a firm favourite through summer.
 Now I’ve reviewed it I was planning on moving onto the next palette to review – but I can’t seem to prize myself away from it yet, I’m having such fun playing with purples!
 It’s at a great price point if you want to experiment with colour and still want high pigment quality shadows.
 I’m hoping to see them expand the range into a red version (a favourite of me in autumn) and I’d also love to see a fully blue version – Mar was very much pops of blue with peaches, but I’d love a fully monochromatic palette with navy tones instead of dark browns.

 Have you tried the Colourpop nine pan palettes?
 Which look is your favourite?
 Let me know in the comments below!